 - APIs – Does the solution provide open API’s to glue the solution together with your own backend systems?

 - Documentation – A good system without the proper documentation is hard to navigate, so you should be sure that the system is delivered with good documentation.
-Use of standards helps with this point.
+The use of standards helps with this point.

-When designing your app you must also consider scalability.
+When designing your app, you must also consider scalability.
 Do you have a product roadmap mapping out future release schedules?
 If not, how do you see the product evolving over the medium to long term?
-It’s likely that future releases will have to manage increasing amounts of data, and possibly different devices using different hardware.
+Future releases will likely have to manage increasing amounts of data and possibly different devices using different hardware.

 IoT App Security

 Security is the fundamental design consideration when developing an IoT app.
-Smart home, health and security devices all transmit extremely sensitive personal data and any data breaches could be harmful to users not to mention disastrous for the device manufacturer’s reputation.
+Smart homes, health, and security devices all transmit extremely sensitive personal data, and any data breaches could be harmful to users, not to mention disastrous for the device manufacturer’s reputation.

 - Audit your chosen IoT AET platform: Inspect the security credentials of your chosen IoT platform provider and check to see evidence of regular penetration tests and security updates.

 - Decide on the most secure connection protocol: This needs to be carefully balanced against broader design and operational considerations and constraints.
-For example, wired ethernet may provide greater security versus WiFi, but is often not possible in remote settings.
+For example, wired ethernet may provide greater security versus WiFi but is often impossible in remote settings.

-- Use two-factor authentication, obfuscation and encryption: This will help ensure only authorised users can access the IoT app.
+- Use two-factor authentication, obfuscation, and encryption: This will help ensure only authorized users can access the IoT app.